dailymotion/oplog/README.md

 If required, a full replication with all (not deleted) objects can be performed before streaming live updates.
 To perform a full replication, pass `0` as `Last-Event-ID`.
 Numeric event ids with 13 digits or less are considered as a replication id, which represent a milliseconds UNIX timestamp.
 By passing a millisecond timestamp, you are asking for replicating any objects that have been modified after this date.
 Passing `0` thus ensures every objects will be replicated.

 If a full replication is interrupted during the transfer, the same mechanism as for live updates is used.
 Once replication is done, the stream will automatically switch to live events stream so the consumer is ensured not to miss any updates.

+When a full replication starts, a special `reset` event is sent to signify the consumer that it should reset its database before applying the subsequent operations.

+Once the replication is done and the oplog switch back to the live updates, a special `live` event is sent.
+This event can be useful for a consumer to know when it is safe to be activated in production.

 ## Periodical Source Synchronization